Laws, Regulations, Agreements & Manuals

 Bid deposits are returned within 10 calendar days to all but the two apparent lowest bidders.
 After a contract is awarded to the lowest responsive bidder, the bid deposits of the two apparent lowest bidders are returned.

-Bidders who are unable to attend an IFB bid opening may receive a copy of the bid results after the contract is awarded by writing to the appropriate procurement administrator.
-A self-addressed, stamped envelope must accompany your request.
+Bidders who are unable to attend an IFB bid opening may receive a copy of the bid results after the contract is awarded by contacting the CTA FOIA office.

 Since CTA does not have a traffic department, F.O.B.
 Destination is the preferred shipping designation.
 If another shipping method is used, shipping charges must be included in your quotation, bid or proposal.